 9. HOME MOVIE

-The February 1917 edition of Popular Mechanics magazine featured an advertisement for “the Movette,” an early portable movie camera.
+of Popular Mechanics magazine featured an advertisement for “the Movette,” an early portable movie camera.
 The advert provides us with the earliest known record of the expression home movies: Describing the Movette as “a real moving picture camera,” the advertisement proudly exclaimed, “Home Movies!
 That’s what you and everybody can have now.”

 10. PEP PILL